iamsayan/wp-last-modified-info/README.md

 #### How to use this plugin? ####

-Go to 'Settings > Last Modified Info', enable/disable options as per your need and save your changes.
+Go to 'Settings > WP Last Modified Info', enable/disable options as per your need and save your changes.

 #### How to check this plugin is working? ####